 In order to design methodologies for set-up and integration of these technologies, mathematical models will be developed to create a process simulation tool.
 This tool will set the basis creating a modular mineral and metals production processes for the different brine compositions specific.

-Separating, concentrating and crystallising technologies for nine metals and minerals will be validated within the first 30 months of the project in laboratories.
+Separating, concentrating and crystallising technologies for ten metals and minerals will be validated within the first 30 months of the project in laboratories.
 Afterward, during the last 18 months of the project’s lifetime, a moving lab will be designed and installed at 2 operating plants to validate the technical feasibility in 2 different oceanic settings: Mediterranean (Denia, Spain) and Atlantic (Fonsalia, Canary Islands, Spain).